 As we mentioned in the first section, you can also use a battery-powered pool cleaner or a leaf bagger to keep the water moving whenever you're without power.
 Leaf baggers can either be battery-powered or run on the water current of a garden hose.
 Water levels will increase when using the garden hose model, so use another method if water levels are already high.

 BONUS TIP: Once your pool’s circulation system is back in working order, you can quickly clear the cloudy haze of suspended debris by using a flocculant (Leslie’s Alum) or clarifier (Leslie’s Ultra Bright Advanced).

 The important thing to remember when faced with a pool emergency is to remain calm.
 You’re not in this alone!
 From expert pool recovery advice to professional services and repairs, Leslie’s is here for you.
-Stop by your local Leslie’s store today to chat with an associate, or call 1-800-LESLIES to speak with one of our knowledgeable customer service representatives.
+Call or stop by your local Leslie’s store today to chat with a pool expert.